spectre-project/spectre-mobile/TRANSLATORS.md

 ## How to contribute

-The whole translation effort is coordinated by the Karlsen Network developers.
+The whole translation effort is coordinated by the Spectre Network developers.
 If you like to add another language, feel free to get in touch at our [Discord](https://discord.spectre-network.org/).